nautechsystems/nautilus_trader/docs/developer_guide/environment_setup.md

 ## Builds

-Following any changes to `.pyx` or `.pxd` files, you can re-compile by running:
+Following any changes to `.rs`, `.pyx` or `.pxd` files, you can re-compile by running:

     poetry run python build.py

 or

     make build

+If you're developing and iterating frequently, then compiling in debug mode is often sufficient and *significantly* faster than a fully optimized build.
+To compile in debug mode, use:

+    make build-debug

 ## Services